trading-point/RxWorkManagerObservers/README.md

-# An RxJava3 fork of [RxWorkManagerObservers](https://github.com/PaulinaSadowska/RxWorkManagerObservers)
+# An RxJava 3 fork of [RxWorkManagerObservers](https://github.com/PaulinaSadowska/RxWorkManagerObservers)

-This library contains a set of extension functions to the WorkManager and LiveData allowing to observe enqueued work in a reactive manner.
+This library contains a set of extension functions to the `WorkManager` and `LiveData` allowing to observe enqueued work in a reactive manner.

 ## Download